 The information contained in this fact sheet and any attachments is being provided for informational purposes only and not as part of an attorney-client relationship.
-The information is not a substitute for expert legal, tax, or other professional advice tailored to your specific circumstances, and may not be relied upon for the purposes of avoiding any penalties that may be imposed under the Internal Revenue Code.
+The information is not a substitute for expert legal, tax, or other professional advice tailored to your specific circumstances, and may not be relied upon for the purposes of avoiding any penalties that may be imposed under the Internal Revenue Code or state or local law.
 Alliance for Justice publishes plain-language guides on nonprofit advocacy topics, offers educational workshops on the laws governing the advocacy of nonprofits, and provides technical assistance for nonprofits engaging in advocacy.
-For additional information, please feel free to contact Alliance for Justice.
+For additional information, please feel free to contact Alliance for Justice at 866-NPLOBBY.

-For more details on the section 15 alternative reporting method, see Section 4 of the LDA Guidance document provided by the Clerk of the U.S. House of Representatives.
+^{3.} For more details on the section 15 alternative reporting method, see Section 4 of the LDA Guidance document provided by the Clerk of the U.S. House of Representatives.